Having the perfect Facebook group cover photo is pretty important.

 Go to your Facebook Group and hit the Upload button.

-Find your image in your computer, upload it and save.
+Find the image in your computer, upload it, and hit Save.

 It’s easy and effortless, and you come out with a professional graphic design without needing the professional skills of a designer in your back pocket.

-Although, when you upload it to your group, Facebook may crop it just a bit.
-To avoid your photo being cropped, look at the diagram above.
+Although, when you upload it to your group, on desktop, Facebook may crop it just a bit.

-You’ll see that there is a blue-grey area in the center and a blue area around the corners.
+You’ll see that there is a dark blue area in the center and a blue area around the corners.

 Source: Expert Photography Group